Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 mechanisms such as RoHC {{RFC5795}}.
 Based on the fact that the nature of data flows is highly predictable in LPWAN networks, some static contexts may be stored on the Device (Dev).
-The contexts must be stored in both ends, and it can either be learned by a provisioning protocol or by out of band means or it can be pre-provisioned, etc. The way the context is learned on both sides is out of the scope of this document.
+The contexts must be stored in both ends, and it can either be learned by a provisioning protocol or by out-of-band means or it can be pre-provisioned, etc. The way the context is learned on both sides is out of the scope of this document.